eudoxia0/anthropic-take-home/README.md

 uv run eval.py
 ```

-This will create an HTML file in the `reports/` directory.
+This will create an HTML file in the `reports/` directory with the eval results.

 [uv]: https://docs.astral.sh/uv/